The Jungle: Plot summary

 After recovering from his injury, Jurgis takes the least desirable job at a fertilizer mill.
 In misery, he begins drinking alcohol.
 He becomes suspicious of his pregnant wife's failure to return home on several nights.
-Ona eventually confesses that her boss, Phil Connor raped her, after which, by threatening to fire and blacklist everyone in her family, he managed to coerce her into a continuing sexual relationship.
+Ona eventually confesses that her boss Phil Connor raped her, after which, by threatening to fire and blacklist everyone in her family, he managed to coerce her into a continuing sexual relationship.

 Jurgis furiously attacks Connor at his factory, but half a dozen men tear him away.
 While in prison awaiting trial, he realizes it is Christmas Eve.
 The next day, his cellmate, Jack Duane, tells him about his criminal ventures and gives him his address.
 At trial, Connor testifies that he had fired Ona for "impudence" and easily denies Jurgis's account; the judge dismissively sentences Jurgis to thirty days in prison plus court fees.

 Stanislovas visits Jurgis in prison and tells him of the family's increasing destitution.
 After Jurgis serves his term (plus three days for his inability to pay the fees), he walks through the slush for an entire day to get home, only to find that the house had been remodeled and sold to another family.
 He learns from their old neighbor that, despite all of the sacrifices they had made, his family had been evicted and had returned to the boarding house.

-Upon arriving at the boarding house, Jurgis heard Ona screaming.
+Upon arriving at the boarding house, Jurgis hears Ona screaming.
 She is in premature labor, and Marija explains that the family had no money for a doctor.
-Jurgis convinces a midwife to assist, but it is too little too late; the infant is dead, and with one last look at Jurgis, Ona dies shortly afterward.
+Jurgis convinces a midwife to assist, but it is too little, too late; the infant is dead, and with one last look at Jurgis, Ona dies shortly afterward.
 The children return with a day's wages; Jurgis spends all of it to get drunk for the night.

 The next morning, Ona's stepmother begs Jurgis to think of his surviving child.
 With his son in mind, he endeavors again to gain employment despite his blacklisting.
 For a time, the family gets by and Jurgis delights in his son's first attempts at speech.
 One day, Jurgis arrives home to discover that his son had drowned after falling off a rotting boardwalk into the muddy streets.
 Without shedding a tear, he walks away from Chicago.